Revitalizing the Tea Industry: A Crucial Step for Export Economic Growth

+President Ranil Wickremesinghe emphasized the crucial role of the Sri Lankan tea industry in transitioning the country towards an export economy.
+He underscored the need for a comprehensive promotion strategy, developed in collaboration with both public and private sectors.
+The President noted that “Ceylon Tea” is a world-renowned brand and should be further promoted through a new strategic program.

-President Wickremesinghe made these remarks while addressing the opening ceremony of the “Colombo International Tea Convention,” which commenced this morning (25) at the Cinnamon Grand Hotel in Colombo.
+President Wickremesinghe made these remarks while addressing the opening ceremony of the “Colombo International Tea Convention,” which commenced on 25th at the Cinnamon Grand Hotel in Colombo.
 The two-day convention, themed “Tea : A Lifestyle and a Livelihood,” has been jointly organized by the Colombo Tea Traders

 Association and the Sri Lanka Tea Board.
 An exhibition featuring tea producers and related businesses in Sri Lanka was also part of the event.